-Take the short walk from La Jolla Cove at least as far as the Children’s Pool where La Jolla seals hang out.
+Take the short walk from the cove and head toward the Children’s Pool where harbor seals hang out.
 It’s not a beach for swimming due to bacteria levels and people are seasonally prohibited from walking on the sand, especially during pupping season.
 However, watching the seals from afar or the seawall is particularly enjoyable.
 Many sit on the benches for hours just watching them sleep, flop around, and swim.

 Behind the Children’s Pool is another favorite small sandy beach for tide pooling, sunbathing and swimming.
 From here, you can keep walking along the coastline, if you like.
 You’ll pass The Museums of Contemporary Art, La Jolla but note that it’s currently closed for a massive renovation.
 When it reopens, you’ll see it on this to-do list as it’s fantastic for all ages.

 Check the tide calendar during winter months for minus tides as La Jolla tide pools are some of the best in San Diego from La Jolla Cove to just beyond the Children’s Pool.